 The type of information that we collect from you will depend on the circumstances of collection and on the type of interaction you have with us.
 For example:

-- If you are a patient of LEI or involved in research conducted by LEI, we will collect personal information about you for the purposes of providing you with the highest possible standard of care and service.
+- If you are a patient of the Lions Eye Institute or involved in research conducted by the Lions Eye Institute, we will collect personal information about you for the purposes of providing you with the highest possible standard of care and service.
 We will collect information such as your name, address, medical history, ethnic background and any pre-existing medical conditions;

-- If you intend on making a donation to LEI, we will require your credit card number and expiry date for the purposes of processing your transaction.
+- If you intend on making a donation to the Lions Eye Institute, we will require your credit card number and expiry date for the purposes of processing your transaction.

-Your personal information may be held at the LEI in various forms:
+Your personal information may be held at the Lions Eye Institute in various forms: